ict-bigdatalab/VNEL/README.md

-## Visual Named Entity Linking
+# Visual Named Entity Linking

+EMNLP 2022(findings): Visual Named Entity Linking: A New Dataset and A Baseline

-### Introduction
+## Introduction

----
-The VNEL(Visual Named Entity Linking) takes an image as input, then recognize visual mentions with bounding boxes around and links them to the corresponding entities in the large Knowledge Base.
+VNEL(Visual Named Entity Linking) takes an image as input, then recognize visual mentions with bounding boxes around and links them to the corresponding entities in the large Knowledge Base.
 As a named entity linking task, it transfers the scenario from the traditonal textual modality to the pure visual modality.

-### Sub-tasks
+## Sub-tasks

----

 ![VNEL](VNEL.png)